Fleet World Fleet: Renault Scenic E-Tech

 With a 369-mile range however, this Scenic looks like the right car at the right time, especially having bagged the European Car of the Year award early 2024.
 And, with the highly desirable 5 and new 4 coming out, plus an electric Twingo having been teased in prototype form, there’s no doubt that Renault is rapidly re-establishing itself as a force to be reckoned with in the EV world.

 Perhaps more importantly too, the Scenic represents another rung for Renault’s EV family.
 With all of the brand’s other electric cars, there’s now another EV model further up for a customer to potentially go into.
 Numerous surveys have shown that very few EV drivers return back to an ICE car, but also that they tend to be less loyal to a particular brand than before too.
-This way, it’s not inconceivable that a buyers could step from a Zoe into a new 5, then to the Megane and up to this Scenic.
+This way, it’s not inconceivable that a buyer could step from a Zoe into a new 5, then to the Megane and up to this Scenic.

 Which ironically is just what I’ve done from the Megane.
 I’m already loving the extra size of the Scenic and also that additional range, though the first few days haven’t been without problems.